NadirBcn/Fragrance-recommender/README.md

 ## Fragrance Recommendation : Project Overview
 * Created a fragrance recommendation system using the Content-based method to assist customers in finding products they may like based on products they already appreciate.
-* Scraped over 1000 unique fragrances from sephora website using python scarpy and selenium.
+* Scraped over 1000 unique fragrances from sephora API using python scarpy and selenium.
 * Engineered multiple features from the text of each perfume description to quantify the most popular scents, families, and notes.
 In addition to a Score feature to measure the most well-liked brands and perfumes.
 * Used Content-based method based on cosine similarity to generate our recommendation.
 * Deployed the built model in a Streamlit web app then hosted it using Heroku.